 Overview

-FSharp.Core.dll is the standard library for F# application, akin to Microsoft.VisualBasic.dll.
+FSharp.Core.dll is the standard library for F# applications, akin to Microsoft.VisualBasic.dll.
 All F# applications and libraries must use it, and it contains

 F# operator definitions and runtime helper functions emitted by the compiler

+The library support for the F# functional programming model.

-Seven basic functional programming types and F# modules of functional programming operators to manipulate these.
+The basic functional programming types.

+F# modules of functional programming operators to manipulate these.

-The types are options, first class lazy values, functional lists, functional sets, functional maps, first class events and first class asynchronous computations.
+The types are options, first class lazy values, functional lists, functional sets, functional maps and first class events.

-5 static types that logically extends .NET Reflection to work with F# record, union, tuple types and F# quotation literals

-The current plan of record is that this assembly, along with the F# compiler and build rules will ship as part of a separate F# redist SKU, which will be installed with VS10.

-Note: this plan may be revised to simply allow users to redistribute FSharp.Core.dll with their applications, rather than requiring installation of a redist.
+The library support for the F# asynchronous programming model.

+The library support for the F# quotation programming model.

+The library support for the F# reflection programming model.

+Compiled Binaries

+This assembly is compiled as follows

+A supported .NET 2.0 version of this DLL, shipped as part of the F# redist SKU and the F# CTP

+A supported .NET 4.0 version of this DLL, shipped as part of the F# redist SKU and the F# CTP

+An unsupported Silverlight 3.0 version of this DLL, shipped as part of the F# CTP

+A supported Silverlight 4.0 version of this DLL, shipped as part of the Silverlight SDK

+An unsupported .NET CF 3.0 version of this DLL, shipped as part of the F# CTP, used particularly for XBox 360 programming

+Future: An unsupported .NET CF 3.7 version of this DLL, for WP7 programming

+Some functionality is disabled on some of the unsupported older target platforms.

 Design Influences

-This library is, of course, not a standard .NET library – as it is highly tuned toward the F# development experience.
-The design of the APIs in FSharp.Core.dll has been influenced by a collection of different factors:
+This library is not a standard .NET library – it is highly tuned toward the F# development experience.
+The design of the APIs in FSharp.Core.dll has been influenced by different factors:

 Functional/F# Programming Style: The functional programming types and operators are in many aspects motivated by the F# language design itself.
-F# tuples, lists, options, 1st class functions, type inference and pattern matching in F# are all used in these APIs, which is related to the different style of programming that motivates F#’s existence, and makes it a productive tool in many domains.
+F# tuples, lists, options, 1st class functions, type inference and pattern matching are all leveraged in these APIs, emphasizing the different style of programming that motivates F#’s existence, and makes it a productive tool in many domains.

 1st class .NET citizen: A major goal is to make F# “feel completely natural” on .NET.
-Over the last year, much of the library design has migrated in this direction.
-This is sometimes in conflict with the two bullets above though.
+This is sometimes in conflict with the bullet.

-Compatibility with existing F# programming practice: While we’re still willing to take significant breaking changes (and do), F# has a non-trivial existing user base, as well as books and many code samples on the web, so this factor is relevant to API design discussions.
+Compatibility with prior F# programming practice: While we’re still willing to take significant breaking changes (and do), F# has a non-trivial existing user base, as well as books and many code samples on the web, so this factor is relevant to API design discussions.

-OCaml compatibility: F# is based on the OCaml language, and many parts of its core library design (in particular the collections libraries) are compatible with OCaml.

 Setting the standard for F# API design: The design of these libraries inspires the design of much user-authored F# code.
 We want to ensure that we practice what we preach for good F# design.
-See Chapter 19 of Expert F# for details here.
+See the F# Design Guidelines Document for details here.

 Naming

 The name of this library is FSharp.Core.dll.
 After long consideration we followed the “Iron Python convention”, which considers the language to be the primary organization (c.f.
 IronPython.dll, IronPython.Math.dll).
-This recognizes the humbling reality that language communities act as organizations that transcend companies, and that this is critical to the long-term perception of a language.
+This recognizes that language communities act as organizations that transcend companies, and that this is useful to the long-term perception of a language.

-It is feasible that the naming conventions could now explicitly recognize this convention, since Iron Python has set an excellent standard here.
+It is feasible that the .NET naming conventions could now explicitly recognize this convention, since Iron Python has set an excellent standard here.